Ryukotsey/se_project_spots/README.md

 # Spots

 This is the third project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS based on figma design.
+This project is the start to an interactive social media web application where users can add and remove photos, like photos of other users, and make a few minor adjustments to their profile such as their name, profile picture, and a status/description about themself or other users.

 ## Project Features

 - Semantic HTML5
 - Flexbox
 - Grid
-- Positioning
 - Flat BEM file structure
 - Responsive design for different devices